 You will be contacted by the assigned Lead or Manager and we will collaborate and develop a communication plan.
 As needed, a technical plan of action will be co-developed to ensure resolution of the issue.
 The Lead or Manager will also update your account team (Customer Success Manager and/or Account Executive) of the case progression.
 The assigned Leads will work as advocates internally and become a virtual member of your own problem-resolution team.

-8 What Criteria Does Mendix Use for Closing My Escalation?
+8 What Criteria Does Mendix Use to Close My Escalation?

 An escalation will be considered closed if it meets one or more of the following requirements: